maubanel/UE5-Lighting/sky-fog/README.md

 ##### `Step 8.`\|`ITL`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 So now back on the gazebo and you can customize the values you want for **Layer Bottom Altitude** and **Layer Height**.
-I raised them a bit and made the a bit thinner (less tall).
+I raised them a bit and made them moodier.
 I think this is the look I am sticking with for now.

 ![custom layer bottom altitude and layer height](images/customizeClouds.png)

-Move the **SkyAtmosphere** actor to the **Lighting** folder.

-Now lets go back to the **Env Light Mixer**.
-We are missing the Height Fog.
-Now lets add some immediate fog as we are on the ocean which often has a fog/mist.
-The horizon is too straight and visible.
-Drag a **[Special Effects | Exponential Height Fog](https://docs.unrealengine.com/5.0/en-US/BuildingWorlds/FogEffects/HeightFog/)** into the level in the **Lighting** folder.

-> Exponential Height Fog creates more density in low places of a map and less density in high places.
-The transition is smooth, so you never get a hard cutoff as you increase altitude.
-Exponential Height Fog also provides two fog colors—one for the hemisphere facing the dominant directional light (or straight up if none exists), and another color for the opposite hemisphere.

 ![add exponential light fog](images/addExponentialHeightFog.png)